FrontendMasters/bootcamp/lessons/layout.md

 - padding-bottom
 - padding-left

-Padding is the distance between the content and the border.
+Padding is the distance between the content and the border. **Padding values must always be positive.**

 ```html
 <style>